Virginia Railway Express: Operations

 Rail service operates Monday through Friday during rush hour in the peak direction, with trains traveling toward Washington in the morning and toward either Manassas or Fredericksburg in the afternoon.
 Service is suspended or reduced on some holidays.

 Through a cross-honoring agreement, VRE and the MARC Train allow passengers to transfer to trains on the other system that are going in the opposite direction of the rush-hour commuters.

-VRE operates on lines owned and maintained by Amtrak, Norfolk Southern and CSX Transportation.
-In December 2019 the state of Virginia agreed to purchase large portions of the right-of-way and track on the CSX line, as well as the Long Bridge into the District of Columbia.
+VRE operates on lines owned and maintained by Amtrak, Norfolk Southern, and CSX Transportation.
+In December 2019, the state of Virginia agreed to purchase large portions of the right-of-way and track on the CSX line, as well as the Long Bridge into the District of Columbia.
 The state will add parallel tracks and make other improvements for increased service on the VRE.
 Most of the Fredericksburg Line is on CSX tracks, while the portion of the Manassas Line west of Alexandria is mostly on Norfolk Southern tracks.
-Union Station in Washington, D.C., which is the northern terminus for most VRE trains, is owned and operated by Amtrak, including the station tracks.
+Washington Union Station in Washington, D.C., the northern terminus for most VRE trains, is owned and operated by Amtrak, including the station tracks.

 VRE's trains were initially run by Amtrak.
 On November 5, 2009, VRE awarded a five-year, $85 million operating and maintenance contract to Keolis.
 The change in operations took place on July 12, 2010, two weeks later than planned, to allow Keolis employees to learn how to run VRE trains.

 Ridership on VRE increased an average of 13% each year from 2000 to 2005, but fell 2% in the fiscal year ending June 30, 2005.
 VRE said passengers affected by track maintenance and heat restrictions were taking other forms of transportation.
 The trend reversed in the summer of 2007, with ridership up nearly 2% in June and 4% in July compared with the corresponding months in 2006.
 As of October 2016, VRE transports an average of 19,400 passengers per day.

 In 2015, VRE extended its contract with Keolis for five years, with an additional option for another five-year extension in 2020.
 That option was exercised in 2020, so Keolis will continue to provide operational and maintenance services through June 2025.

 Starting in 2015, VRE began a study of extending service to Haymarket via a short branch line from the Manassas Line, but found that ridership would not sufficiently increase to justify the estimated $660 million cost and ended further consideration of the line.